Postdoc Geneva Hutchinson uses art as an entry point to conversations about justice

 “I think it is a gift to not be closed off, so I really do try to utilize that as an artist who is open and willing to talk about things that people find uncomfortable,” she said.

-Hutchinson, a postdoctoral research associate at the Center for Social Concerns, creates art that draws attention to the abuse of power toward women.
+Hutchinson, a postdoctoral research associate at the Institute for Social Concerns, creates art that draws attention to the abuse of power toward women.
 She looks to conceptual frameworks provided by trauma theorists to understand responses to spiritual and physical abuse, and the process of healing from sexual trauma.

-The arts are an important mode of work at the Center for Social Concerns because they provide a concrete encounter with people and communities marginalized by injustice and help people imagine a more just world.
+The arts are an important mode of work at the Institute for Social Concerns because they provide a concrete encounter with people and communities marginalized by injustice and help people imagine a more just world.

 Hutchinson said art has the capacity to open people up to discussions that they might not be willing to have otherwise, especially when the topic is complicated or taboo.
 She draws inspiration from feminist artists of the 1970s — Suzanne Lacy, Judy Chicago, Miriam Schapiro — who brought attention to issues like sexual assault in an era when such abuses were being ignored.